Top 50 Most Popular Irish Movies

 Average

-Calvary is an Irish-British drama film written and directed by John Michael McDonagh.
-The film stars Brendan Gleeson as Father James Lavelle, a Catholic priest in a small Irish village.
+"Calvary" is a 2014 Irish-British drama directed and written by John Michael McDonagh, featuring Brendan Gleeson in the role of Father James Lavelle, a Catholic priest serving a small, close-knit Irish village.

 16